-If you find any spelling errors, technical slipups, mistakes, subliminal messages, or if you wish to send feedback, critique, remarks, comments, or if you wish to contribute examples, instructions for alternative platforms, chapters, or other material, please do so.
+If you find any spelling errors, technical slip-ups, mistakes, subliminal messages, or if you wish to send feedback, critique, remarks, comments, or if you wish to contribute examples, instructions for alternative platforms, chapters, or other material, please do so.

-The preferred method of submitting these changes is in the form of a context diff against the SDF source file (ic_cvs.sdf).
+The preferred method of submitting changes is in the form of a context diff against the SDF source file (ic_cvs.sdf).
 Please address your correspondence to:

-Dan Browning danpb@mail.com
+Dan Browning dan.browning@kavod.com